marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

 The :option:`--param lazy-modules`:samp:`={n}` parameter controls the limit on the number of concurrently open module files during lazy loading.
-Should more modules be imported, an LRU algorithm is used to determine which files to close-until that file is needed again.
+Should more modules be imported, an LRU algorithm is used to determine which files to close---until that file is needed again.
 This limit may be exceeded with deep module dependency hierarchies.
 With large code bases there may be more imports than the process limit of file descriptors.
 By default, the limit is a few less than the per-process